StewieCho/test/q.md

 > layer 3 switch, router are different in the actual implementation. router is implemented in software, whereas a layer-3 switch perform the same operation using dedicated ASIC hardware.

 ### VPN
-VPN stands for vitual private network, which extends a private network acress a public network such as the Internet.
+VPN stands for vitual private network, which extends a private network address a public network such as the Internet.
 - tons of routers are sitting on the internet. you go throught any number of router
 - virtual private networking allows you to connect target over the internet securily
 - set up the tunnel between source and target